Wildlife & Ecology

 During the 1950's and 60's black bears were reintroduced to western Arkansas by the Arkansas Game and Fish Commission.
 Years of unregulated hunting and habitat destruction had wiped out this species.
 Now, after years of careful management, the bears are back.

 The Ouachita Mountains were at one time a westward extension of the Appalachians.
 Therefore the plants of the Ouachita National Forest are similar to the eastern deciduous forest.
 Both geographically and climatically, the area may be considered a meeting ground of several biomes or plant formation.
-These include plants which can be found in the northwest U.S., the southwest U.S., the Gulf Coastal Plain and the Gulf Costal Highlands, and the prairie states.
+These include plants which can be found in the northwest U.S., the southwest U.S., the Gulf Coastal Plain and the Gulf Coastal Highlands, and the prairie states.

 The Ouachita Mountains are different from most mountain ranges.
-The ridge line runs predominantly east-west rather than north-south.
+The ridge line runs predominantly east-west, rather than north-south.
 The east-west directional trend gives rise to distinct north slope and south slope plant and animal communities.

 South slopes are occupied by shortleaf pines in almost pure stands or in mixed pine-hardwood forests.
 Common hardwood trees occupying the southern exposures are post oak, blackjack oak, black oak, southern red oak (at lower elevations), black hickory, and winged elm, with an under story of serviceberry, wild plum, and fringe tree.